Welcome to Timbits Softball!

 Fielder’s mask (optional in Timbits, but recommended to reduce fear of catching while building confidence in the skill)

 SBR provides bats for the players to use if they don’t have their own.
-A complete list of required and optional equipment can be found under Players and Parents here.
+A complete list of required and optional equipment can be found on the Equipment page.